CrabbOO/FMentor_SocialDashboard/README.md

 # Front Practice

-This is a repo for a Dashboard made with HTML and SCSS.
+This is a repo for a Dashboard made with HTML, SCSS and JS.